cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 validation engine is strong, with a number of pre-built rules (credit card numbers, email addresses, etc.) and flexibility for adding your own validation rules.
-For more information on that setup, check the
+For more information on that setup, check the :doc:`/models/data-validation`.
-:doc:`/models/data-validation`.

 Now that you have your validation rules in place, use the app to try to add a post with an empty title or body to see how it works.
-Since we've used the ``input()`` method of the FormHelper to create our form elements, our validation error messages will be shown automatically.
+Since we've used the :php:meth:`FormHelper::input()` method of the FormHelper to create our form elements, our validation error messages will be shown automatically.

 Editing Posts
 =============